namvux1404/EEG-analysis-and-prediction--IFT3710/README.md

 Xgboost

 1-Update the path for the data on the participants and for the data of the daframes for the features in the Xgboost notebook 2-Run the Xgboost notebooks, you can change the hyperparameters for the model optimisation

+Utilities and HdfCreation Files:
+	These files are references as of how we extracted the Fourier transformation data,but the extracted csv is already in the git in the Xgboost data folder